eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 		* enterprise resilience
 		* software for searching, monitoring, and analyzing machine-generated data via a web-style interface
 + skill set:
+	- document security operations, including:
+		* runbooks
+		* process workflow
+		* program capabilities
+	- provide guidance on zero-day vulnerabilities and emerging threats
+	- improve tool and process enhancements via partnerships with security service providers, so that security posture can be improved
+	- establish meaningful and actionable security metrics and reporting
+	- finding known and unknown threats and understanding new adversary TTPs (tactics, techniques, and procedures)
+	- inspire and promote creativity and innovation while manageing missteps and mistakes as opportunities to learn and grow
+	- information security operations
+		* SIEM
+		* intrusion detection/prevention systems
+		* vulnerability assessment
+		* encrcyption
+		* identity and access control systems
+		* anti-malware
+		* security event testing
+	- security operations for cloud platforms
++ skill set:
+	- lead and execute all required audits and security practices:
+		* SOC2
+		* secret rotation
+		* engineering access rotation
+	- experience with security and compliance software:
+		* OPA
+		* Falco
+		* OSSEC/Wazuh
+	- experience with implementing AWS security best practices:
+		* IAM
+		* Security Groups
++ skill set:
 	- Familiarity with IPv4/IPv6 with standard OSI stack.
 	- Familiarity with security vulnerabilities, patching third party software.
 	- Familiarity with security compliance standards such as STIG, Common Criteria a plus.